 Mini Yorkshire Pudding Canapés with roast beef and horseradish sauce, the very best appetizer of the British cuisine.
-The perfect finger food for any party, like Christmas, New Year, birthdays or a posh Sunday Roast.
+Adapted from Jamie Oliver’s recipe of Yorkshire puddings, these appetizers are the perfect finger food for any party, like Christmas, New Year, birthdays or a posh Sunday Roast.

 The Yorkshire Puddings are still extremely popular nowadays, never missing from a true British roast meal.
 And the mini Yorkshire canapes are just as delicious and posh.